human37/printerlogic_login_test/README.md

 # printerlogic_login_test

-these unit tests will test the functionaly of the login page for the printer logic saas product
+these unit tests will test the functionality of the login page for the printer logic saas product

 it will test all of these items: